Comparison Operators

 Equality Operators

-Equality operators work on integers, booleans, strings, the unit type, and struct types.
+Equality operators work on integers, booleans, strings, the unit type, and the aggregate types: structs, arrays, and enums.

 | Operator | Name | Description |